polysyllabic/chaos/README.md

 *Why can't I use the DualSense (PS5) controller with TCC?*

+The short story is that Sony wants to lock down its platform so you are encouraged to buy one of their controllers.
+(There is only one licensed 3rd-party controller that I know of: the Razer Wolverine.)

 The DualSense controller for the PS5 sends signals to the console along with an encrypted checksum that indicates what those signals should be.
-If the signals don't match the checksum, the input is rejected, and because this checksum is encrypted, there's no way for us to update the checksum to match.
+If the signals don't match the checksum, the input is rejected, and because this checksum is encrypted, there's no easy way for us to update it to match.
 This is not a problem with PS4 games, since the console will allow you use a DualShock controller.
 For PS5 games, however, Sony wants you to use a DualSense, which won't work with TCC.

-The way to work around this limitation is either to play the PC version of the game (if one exists) or to play a PS5 game on the PlayStation with a device that allows other controllers to pretend that they are a DualSense.
-The best-known examples of such hardware are products from Besavior.
-If you're interested in going this route, I recommend you check out [this YouTube video](https://youtu.be/j-GCoZs3qVM?si=7RSLYm3dREmNkMga) before buying anything so that you understand the trade-offs involved between the various devices.

-Supporting other controllers (e.g., XBox) would be extremely useful, especially for PC games.
-This is on my to-do list.
+For ways to remove this restriction, see the discussion of authenticator devices above.

+*What about using remote play?*

+Some people get around the PS5 controller restriction by using remote play.
+However this is laggy and unreliable.
+I have no plans to support it.

 *Does this work with the PC version of TLOU2?*

-If you plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ somewhat.
+If you plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ slightly from the console version of the game.
 Playing this way will _not_ intercept signals coming from mouse and keyboard, so you still need to use a DualShock.
+Support for PC/XBox controllers is on my to-do list for version 2.1.

 If you're asking for a version that works _without_ a Raspberry Pi to handle the signal conversions, that would require a major effort.
 In essence, we'd need to create some sort of driver to intercept